 Disney dining is awesome and dining frugally is possible.
 I have some Disney Dining Tips that will save you money and time during your Walt Disney World vacation.

 Decide if the Disney Dining Plan is for you.
 The Disney Dining Plan is a very stress-free way of dining at Disney.
 You get so many Quick Service or Table Service credits per day for you to use.
 What I like best about this is that you don’t have to worry about prices as much on the menu.
-The Disney Tourist Blog has a great post about the Disney Dining Plan.
+I have another post covering everything you need to know about the Disney Dining Plan.
+If you are not getting the Disney Dining Plan and paying out of pocket, the Tables in Wonderland Discount Card may be an option for you if you are a Florida resident, DVC member, or annual passholder.

 Take advantage of Free Disney Dining (usually offered in the fall).
 If the Disney Dining Plan is something that works for your family, then take advantage of the times where Disney offers free dining.
-You have to stay in certain resorts without discounted rooms, but sometimes the savings on the dining plan outweighs the full price resort.
-To know when the Free Dining Offer is being released join the Pixie Dusted Disney Fans Facebook Group, it will be announced in there.
+You have to stay in certain resorts without discounted rooms, but sometimes the savings on the dining plan outweigh the full price resort.
+To know when the Free Dining Offer is being released join the Disney World on a Budget – Tips & Tricks Facebook Group, it will be announced in there.

 Know prices before you go.
 You can’t make a budget without knowing the prices of the food you will be purchasing.
 For quick service restaurants, allears.net has all the menus and prices.
 For table service, the Disney website has menus available.
 For buffets, I usually call the Disney Dining line directly since the website gives a range.
 Buffets are priced higher during peak seasons and are more for dinner than lunch or breakfast.